8 Signs You’re Doing Well In Life

 Your spirit’s feeling so broken, beaten and bruised that you’re not sure if you’ll ever heal from the pain that’s weighing you down.

-But even though you’re at the lowest you’ve ever been, you know that giving up whenever the universe throws you a setback isn’t how you want to go through life.
+But even though you’re feeling low, you know that giving up whenever the universe throws you a curveball isn’t how you want to go through life.

 You may be down, but back on your feet and on top of your game is where you plan to be, because to you, that’s what being successful in life truly means.